Russia, Kazakhstan evacuate over 100,000 people amid worst flooding in decades | Science-Environment

 Russia and Kazakhstan ordered more than 100,000 people to evacuate after swiftly melting snow swelled mighty rivers beyond bursting point in the worst flooding in the area for at least 70 years.

-Downstream, water levels in Orenburg, a city of around 550,000, rose towards the critical level of 9.3 metres as sirens warned major floods were imminent.
-The water level is currently 9.14 metres.
+Upstream on the Ural, floodwaters burst through an embankment dam in the city of Orsk last Friday.
+Regional officials said water levels in Orsk had subsided by 21 centimetres (8.27 inches) and now stood at 9.07 meters -- still well over the official danger level of about 7 metres.
+Russia's Emergencies Ministry said water levels had declined in a number of areas but described the situation as "still difficult".

+The Ural is Europe's third longest river, which flows through Russia and Kazakhstan into the Caspian.
+EVACUATION ORDER

 Sirens in Kurgan, a city on the Tobol river, a tributary of the Irtysh, warned people to evacuate immediately.
-An emergency was also declared in Tyumen, a major oil producing region of Western Siberia - the largest hydrocarbon basin in the world.
+Regional officials said floodwaters would continue to rise for three days and predicted a "difficult situation" until the end of April.
+A state of emergency was also declared in Tyumen, a major oil producing region of Western Siberia - the largest hydrocarbon basin in the world.
+Russian news agencies said Emergencies Minister Alexander Kurenkov had arrived in the city as part of a regional tour assessing flood danger.

 "The difficult days are still ahead for the Kurgan and Tyumen regions," Kremlin Spokesman Dmitry Peskov told reporters.
 "There is a lot of water coming."
 President Vladimir Putin spoke to President Kassym-Jomart Tokayev of Kazakhstan, where over 86,000 people have been evacuated due to flooding.
 Tokayev said the flooding was probably the worst in 80 years.